 Mix together the sesame paste, soy sauce, rice vinegar, and red pepper flakes.
 Add this mixture and the cabbage to the noodles.
 Stir to coat.

-Transfer the noodles to a plate.
-Top with the sesame oil, sesame seeds, and scallions, then serve.
+Transfer the noodles to a plate or a bowl.
+Top them with the sesame oil, sesame seeds, and scallions, and serve.

 Right out of the package, these noodles have a texture that's very different than regular noodles and a fishy smell.
 But don't be afraid of them!
 With a few simple steps - rinsing, boiling, and dry-roasting, they become very palatable indeed.